“Who speaks of liberty while the human mind is in chains?”

 ~ Frances Wright, writer, abolitionist, social reformer, 1828

-Frances “Fanny” Wright lived and died more than half a century before women in the United States won the right to vote.
+Frances “Fanny” Wright lived and died more than half a century before women in the United States won the right to cast a vote and try to ensure that half the population had a voice in political elections.

-But Wright’s passionate voice on the subject of liberty and freedom, and on behalf of what might now be called “the working classes” remain as powerful and pertinent as ever.
+Wright’s passionate voice on the subject of liberty and freedom, and on behalf of what might now be called “the working classes” — the majority of folx who actually do and make and grow things (etc.) — remains as powerful and pertinent as ever.

 In the spirit of Independence Day in the U.S., here is another of Wright’s impassioned and inspiring pleas as a voice for Libertas, and for the ideal, great experiment, and work-in-progress of freedom and democracy: